 We launched a new project, together with UNICEF and the International Disability Alliance, to develop guidance for international humanitarian agencies on how to effectively include people with disabilities in disaster response interventions.
 And, in May 2017, with partners, we successfully ran an event chaired by DFID with major international charities to mark progress one year on from the launch of the Humanitarian Disability Charter.

 HI prides itself on its work to develop organisational learning, and to spread good practice and innovation.
 Jointly with our colleagues in France, we manage Source, an international online resource centre on disability and inclusion, which provides free access to key resources, tools, manuals and policy papers across development and humanitarian contexts.

-Humanity & Inclusion UK works with local clubs, community groups, schools, and individuals across the UK to raise awareness about the devastating effects of landmines, cluster munitions and other explosive weapons on civilians.
-We continue to build support for our Stop Bombing Civilians petition, calling on the UK and all states to commit to ending the use of explosive weapons in populated areas.
+Humanity & Inclusion UK works with local clubs, community groups, schools, and individuals across the UK to raise awareness about the devastating effects on civilians of landmines, cluster munitions and other explosive weapons.
+We continue to build support for our global Stop Bombing Civilians petition, calling on the UK and all states to commit to ending the use of explosive weapons in populated areas.

 Humanity & Inclusion UK is positive about employing disabled people and is proud to be accredited as a Disability Confident Employer.
 Find out more about working with us.

 A global hub for international development, the UK has committed to spending 0.7% of its gross national income on aid.

 The Department for International Development is focussed on ensuring that no vulnerable person is left behind, and aims to become a world leader on disability inclusion.